GachiRex/PGZ-Disk-Reader/README.md

 ### NTFS Volume information:
 - Display bytes per sector and sectors per cluster for the NTFS volume
-- Display ector address and type and length of the first two attributes in the $MFT record
+- Display sector address and type and length of the first two attributes in the $MFT record